AnasNeumann/TSP/README.md

 4. Add the Ilog Cplex folder (downloaded from the IBM website) inside a /lib folder:
 ![cplex-folder](/documentation/cplex.png)

-5. Run the commande "_Maven -> Reimport_" to link your code and Ilog Cplex
+5. Run the commande "_Maven -> Reimport_" to link your code with Ilog Cplex

 6. Create a new Maven running configuration with the following command line
 ```shell